Water export: Water exports from Canada to the US

 Since 1850, Americans have been diverting much of the water of the Chicago River, which would naturally flow into Lake Michigan, into the Mississippi basin over Chicago Sanitary and Ship Canal.
-In that case, though, the goal was not taking possession of the water that would otherwise end up in the Great Lakes, but directing Chicago's effluent away from Lake Michigan, Chicago's source of water.
+In that case, though, the goal was not taking possession of the water that would otherwise end up in the Great Lakes, but directing Chicago's sewage away from Lake Michigan, Chicago's source of drinking water.

+Point Roberts, Washington (US), receives its water supply from Metro Vancouver BC (Canada), and this is an essential service for the U.S. community.
+The town is a U.S. exclave on the tip of the Tsawwassen Peninsula and is geographically isolated from the rest of the U.S., requiring residents to travel through Canada to access services.
+The water service is one of several vital Canadian utilities that Point Roberts depends on, along with electricity from BC Hydro.

 Needs

 Many states in the US have experienced water shortages in the past few decades, creating a market for freshwater that could be profitable for Canada.
 In the south-western US, growing populations and lifestyles that consume large amounts of water have caused most of the aquifers and rivers in the region to be overused.
 The water in the Oglala Aquifer, which serves much of the west-central US, was used eight times faster in 2001 than the replenishment rate.
 Demands for this freshwater are expected to increase as the climate warms.

 As human populations and industries grow and the climate change takes place, greater pressure will be placed on water-rich countries like Canada to export their water to countries that have a water shortage.
 In early 2014, Gary Doer, Canada’s ambassador to the United States, said that by 2020 the pressure on water quality and quantity would be immense.
-He predicted that water debates and disputes between the two countries would make the clash over the Keystone XL pipeline “look silly” by comparison.
+He predicted that water debates and disputes between the two countries would make the clash over the Keystone XL pipeline "look silly" by comparison.